sim-patil/human_body_temp_analysis/README.md

 # human_body_temp_analysis

+Problem statement: What is the True Normal Human Body Temperature?
-exercise to employ the concepts of hypothesis testing, confidence intervals, and statistical significance.
+This exercise is to employ the concepts of hypothesis testing, confidence intervals, and statistical significance.

+Data: A dataset of human body temperatures